 Moving from friendly-name discovery in plaintext local broadcasts to cryptographically generated UUIDs to protect network fingerprint privacy.

-Correcting Windows socket IPC bindings to support active diagnostic state relays and precise file progres telemetry identical to our macOS client.
+Correcting Windows socket IPC bindings to support active diagnostic state relays and precise file progress telemetry identical to our macOS client.

 Our features map directly to our 4-phase core reliability roadmap.
 Check out exactly what is being tested right now in our live tracker.